Integrations FAQs

 • The scopes define what the agent can do in slack.
 Here is the full list of scopes.

-• Tip: With the configuration above, your agent will only be triggered if at-mentioned.
-If you want the agent to be triggered for all slack messages in the channels that it is a member of, then add message.channels and message.groups to bot_events.
+• Tip: With the configuration above, your agent will only be triggered if @-mentioned.
+If you want the agent to be triggered for all Slack messages in the channels that it is a member of, then add message.channels and message.groups to bot_events.

 1. Click "Next" and "Create".
 Your app is now installed!